 Wind testing shows how concrete walls hold up in a hurricane

 The most inherent danger to people and property during the high winds of hurricanes is the flying debris carried in the high winds.
-Carried at such intense velocity, items such as 2 by 4s can become missiles that can cut right through a building wall and endanger the people inside.
-Tests conducted by Texas Tech Universitys Wind Engineering Research Center offer dramatic proof that concrete walls withstand flying debris from hurricanes and tornadoesand outperform their wood and steel counterparts.
+Carried at such intense velocity, items such as 2 x 4's can become missiles that can cut right through a building wall and endanger the people inside.
+Tests conducted by Texas Tech Universitys Wind Engineering Research Center offer dramatic proof that concrete walls withstand flying debris from hurricanes and tornadoes and outperform their wood and steel counterparts.

 To duplicate hurricane-like conditions in the laboratory, researchers shot wall sections with 15-pound 2 x 4 lumber "missiles" at up to 100 mph, simulating debris carried in a 250 mph wind.
 These conditions cover all but the most severe tornadoes.
-Hurricane wind speeds are less than the speeds modeled here.
-Missile tests designed to demonstrate damage from hurricanes use a 9-pound missile traveling about 34 mph.
+Hurricane wind speeds are less than the speeds modeled here, and missile tests designed to demonstrate damage from hurricanes use a 9-pound missile traveling about 34 mph.

 Researchers tested 4 x 4-foot sections of concrete block, several types of insulating concrete forms, steel studs, and wood studs to rate performance in high winds.
 The sections were finished as they would be in a completed home: drywall, fiberglass batt insulation, plywood sheathing, and exterior finishes of vinyl siding, clay brick, or stucco.

 All the concrete wall systems survived the tests with no structural damage.
-Lightweight steel and wood stud walls, however, offered little or no resistance to the "missile."
-The 2 x 4 ripped through them.
+Lightweight steel and wood stud walls, however, offered little or no resistance to the "missile" and the 2 x 4 ripped through them.